opencog/sensory/DesignLearn-A.md

 now, this chapter is here.

-The language learning started with computing pair-wise MI between words, then uusing this to create a network between words, then breaking up the network into jigsaws.
+The language learning started with computing pair-wise MI between words, then using this to create a network between words, then breaking up the network into jigsaws.
 The jigsaws were then clustered, and the clusters then used to parse the same text, again.
 This all worked fine.
-The next step of the plan was to then repeat: find correlations between these clustered jigsaws, then tile again, etc. ad ininfinitum.
+The next step of the plan was to then repeat: find correlations between these clustered jigsaws, then tile again, etc. ad infinitum.
 That step was never taken, for two reasons:

 * Managing the batch processing pipeline became overwhelming.
-The propsoed solution to that was to create sensori-motor agents that could crawl the data "of their own volition"; or rather, automated in such a way that I could aim agents at the data and have them process and digest without my explicit intervention at a low level.
+The proposed solution to that was to create sensori-motor agents that could crawl the data "of their own volition"; or rather, automated in such a way that I could aim agents at the data and have them process and digest without my explicit intervention at a low level.